-Combine the past with the contemporary with a visit to the Museum of Contemporary Art - a recently opened museum housed inside the factory where Oskar Schindler protected his Jewish workers from deportation to the Nazi camps during World War II.
+Combine the past with the contemporary with a visit to the Museum of Contemporary Art (MOCAK) - a museum housed inside the factory where Oskar Schindler protected his Jewish workers from deportation to the Nazi camps during World War II.
 Italian architects Claudio Nardi and Leonardo Maria Proli have constructed a new building for the site, as well as converting six existing structures, to create a vast exhibition space.